 - Share the high standard of living enjoyed in Australia

 - Students are protected through a heavily regulated higher education system

 What’s the cost of living?

-Sydney and Melbourne are cosmopolitan cities where living costs are slightly higher than other Australian cities.
+Sydney, Melbourne and Brisbane are cosmopolitan cities where living costs are slightly higher than other Australian cities.

 What’s the climate like?

 Climates vary across the country.
-Australians love an outdoor lifestyle, with Sydney and Melbourne both enjoying reasonably mild weather throughout the year.
+Australians love an outdoor lifestyle, with Sydney, Melbourne and Brisabane both enjoying reasonably mild weather throughout the year.